Skip to content

 Read more

 Arboviral disease risk peaks in late August and September.
 UNH Extension states: 'the human disease risk in New Hampshire becomes detectable some time in July or August, and rises to its highest in September.'
-All five NH human EEE cases in 2024 had symptom onset between August 5 and August 18 (NH DHHS 2024 Bulletin #17).
+Both NH human EEE cases in 2024 (2 cases, 1 death) had symptom onset in August (NH DHHS 2024 Bulletin #17).
 The deeper enzootic cycle is temperature-driven: Culiseta melanura — NH's primary EEE bird vector — begins development when subterranean crypt water reaches about 9°C in mid-April (Andreadis et al. 2012).

 04